surface-dot-dev/postgres/ui/README.md

 ### useSelect

-The `useSelect` Hook builds upon the `select` Tool, providing a simplified, React-friendly interface for executing read-only SQL queries against a Postgres Data Source.
+The `useSelect` Hook builds upon the `select` Tool, providing a simplified interface to execute read-only SQL queries against a Postgres Data Source.

 #### Function Signature